Stieneee/mumble-discord-bridge/README.md

 ### Creating a Discord Bot

-A Discord bot is required to authenticate this application with Discord.
+A Discord Bot is required to authenticate this application with Discord.
-The guide below provides information on how to setup a Discord bot.
+The guide below provides information on how to create a Discord bot.

 [Create a Discord Bot](https://discordpy.readthedocs.io/en/latest/discord.html)

 Individual Discord servers need to invite the bot before it can connect.
 The bot requires the following permissions:

-* View Channels
+- View Channels
-* See Messages
+- See Messages
-* Read Message History
+- Read Message History
-* Voice Channel Connect
+- Voice Channel Connect
-* Voice Channel Speak
+- Voice Channel Speak
-* Voice Channel Use Voice Activity
+- Voice Channel Use Voice Activity

 Permission integer 36768768.